LaurynasPOC/cryptocurrencies-price-tracker/Readme.md

 ### Conclusion

 This application serves as a comprehensive tool for tracking cryptocurrency prices over time.
-Contributions, suggestions, and feedback are welcome via the Github repository.
+Suggestions, and feedback are welcome via the Github repository.

 ### Future Enhancements